Understanding Health Insurance in Vietnam for Expats

 Things You Need To Know When Considering Insurance

 The rural-urban divide in Vietnam is a serious one.
 Access to healthcare facilities in rural Vietnam is limited and, when it does exist, it’s extremely basic.
 As such, patients who can afford to do so make the trip into the city to visit the higher quality public hospitals there.
 Thus, the already strained hospitals in Hanoi and Ho Chi Minh City are even more crowded and congested.
 It’s not uncommon for expats living in rural areas to carry insurance which allows for treatment outside Vietnam in Singapore or Thailand, especially for specialist care.

 How Expats Can Qualify For Health Insurance in Vietnam

 As of now, there is no form of public health insurance for an expat to qualify for in Vietnam.
 Hopefully, this will change in the near future.

-Expats are not required to have health insurance to gain a work permit or qualify for residency.
+Expats are not required to have international health insurance to gain a work permit or qualify for residency.
 However, foreigners are required to have a clean bill of health in order to qualify for a work permit.
 This means that expats must obtain a medical certificate which is valid for 12 months.
 You can find out more about this practice, what hospitals and clinics provide certificates, and what you can expect from this Vietnamese law firm, which has a helpful article.

 Best Health Insurance in Vietnam for Expats and Foreigners